 Exclusive access: Mansion private beach is exclusive to Mansion guests only.

-Cape Cod, Massachusetts: Quaint Villages, Protected Beaches, and Miles of Shoreline
+Cape Cod, Massachusetts: Historic Towns and Miles of Protected Beaches

-In the late 19th century, Cape Cod began to blossom into a vacation destination as visitors swapped crowded coastal cities for the sandy shores of eastern Massachusetts.
-Today, the arm-shaped peninsula encompasses a string of idyllic fishing villages, rolling dunes, and 300 miles of sandy shoreline—and it’s still the place where many East Coasters choose to spend their leisurely vacation days.
-Popular attractions include fresh-seafood restaurants, quaint stores, and bicycle trails, such as the 22-mile Cape Cod Rail Trail that wends through Dennis, Harwich, Brewster, Orleans, Eastham, and Wellfleet.
+In the late 19th century, Cape Cod blossomed into a summer vacation destination as visitors swapped crowded coastal cities for the sandy shores of eastern Massachusetts.
+Today, the arm-shaped peninsula, located 60 miles south of Boston, encompasses 15 idyllic towns, rolling dunes, and 300 miles of sandy shoreline—and it’s still the place where many East Coasters choose to spend their leisurely summer days.
+Popular attractions include fresh-seafood restaurants, quaint stores, and bicycle trails, such as the 11-mile Shining Sea Bikeway that wends from North Falmouth to Woods Hole.

 But there’s also plenty to do in winter, when the crowds are a lot smaller.
 On the uppermost tip of the Cape, the free-spirited art colony of Provincetown attracts visitors year-round.
 This is one of the best places to head for a vibrant nightlife scene—there are cabarets, bars, and lounges aplenty.
 Pop into the Provincetown Art Association and Museum to check out local artwork, both historical and contemporary.
 Farther south, the Woods Hole Science Aquarium houses 140 marine animals native to the Northeast and mid-Atlantic region.
 You might even see marine biologists feeding the seals in the aquarium’s outdoor enclosure.